(The primary material in this article was taken from my book, Dynamic Leadership, Appendix 7, and later expanded.)

 “I am certain that our small group leader has a real heart to serve, but I do wonder if he has the time to be serving in that role right now with all that he has on his plate.
 But don’t you just love their two little girls—they are the cutest things!”

 “The couple we have leading our small group really loves people, and that is such a valuable and appreciated quality.
 I have heard some disciples question whether they had the gift set to be able to do it.
 But getting people to lead is no easy matter, so I suppose that we should just appreciate their willingness to serve in this way.”

 “Betty is one of my best friends and I feel like I can tell her anything, but I am praying that she can keep a confidence.
 We all need a safe place to share our struggles.”

-My examples mention leaders quite a bit, as I’m sure you have noticed.
-There is a reason for that.
+My examples of actual conversations mention leaders quite a bit, as I’m sure you would expect by the time you have read this far.
 Satan knows that he can destroy churches if he can erode trust in leaders.
-I’m not defending bad leaders, and the fact that Wyndham Shaw and I wrote a little book a decade ago entitled Golden Rule Leadership should demonstrate that point clearly.
-Although what we wrote is now “old hat” and widely accepted in our movement today, it was strongly resisted by a number of leaders in high places when it was first published.
+But let me make one thing perfectly clear: I’m not defending bad leaders in any way.
+Wyndham Shaw and I wrote a little book a decade ago entitled Golden Rule Leadership should demonstrate that point clearly.
+Although what we wrote is now “old hat” and generally accepted in our movement today, it was strongly resisted by a number of leaders in high places when it was first published.
+My most recent book on leadership, Dynamic Leadership, deals much more directly and strongly with ineffective, unbiblical and sinful leadership.
 Having said that, Satan has always, and will always, do his best to destroy trust in all leadership—not simply that which you and I might agree is poor leadership.
 Destroy the mom or dad in any family, and you’ll see the family severely damaged.